payout/rester/README.md

     class Card < Rester::Resource
       id :token
       mount Credit

+      # Set of params that can be used for multiple endpoints
+      shared_params = Params.new {
+        String :token
+        Integer :id
+      }

       params do
         String :str
         Integer :something
       end
       def search(params)
         # Search for the card.
       end

+      # Strict params which only allow the params specified
+      params strict: true do
+        String :some_field
+      end
       def create(params)
         # Create the card.
       end

       ##
       # GET /v1/cards/:token
+      # Using the shared params
+      params do
+        use shared_params
+      end
       def get(params)
         # Lookup card based on params[:card_token].
       end

       ##
       # PUT /v1/cards/:token
+      # Using the shared params and another param
+      params do
+        use shared_params
+        Integer :an_additional_field
+      end
       def update(params={})
         # Update the card.
       end